Guangan Sichuan, China Travel Guide

 Infrastructure is limited.
 Many public spaces, transportation (especially buses), and older buildings lack ramps or elevators.

-Newer buildings and some key points of interest like parts of Deng Xiaoping's Former Residence may present better accessibility.
+Newer buildings and some crucial points of interest like parts of Deng Xiaoping's Former Residence may present better accessibility.

-Specialized services are limited.
+Specific services are available limited.
 Signage is mainly in Cantonese, posing a challenge for visual or hearing impairments.

 Newer hotels and attractions may offer better accessibility features.